zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

     set.

-33. If the *Responds with DNSKEY* set is empty and the *Responds without DNSKEY* is non-empty then output *[DS10_NO_DNSSEC_SUPPORT]* with the name server IP addresses from the sets.
+33. If the *Responds with DNSKEY* set is empty and the *Responds without DNSKEY* is non-empty then output *[DS10_NO_DNSSEC_SUPPORT]* with the name server name and IP addresses from the *Responds without DNSKEY* set.

-34. If both the *Responds with DNSKEY* set and the *Responds without DNSKEY* set are non-empty then output *[DS10_SERVER_NO_DNSSEC_SUPPORT]* with the name server IP addresses from the sets.
+34. If both the *Responds with DNSKEY* set and the *Responds without DNSKEY* set are non-empty then output *[DS10_SERVER_NO_DNSSEC_SUPPORT]* with the name name and IP addresses from the *Responds without DNSKEY* set.

 35. If the *Expected NSEC3 Missing* set or the *Expected NSEC Missing* set (or both) is non-empty then output *[DS10_EXPECTED_NSEC_NSEC3_MISSING]* with the